 For before you go to sleep and after you wake up.
 Particularly nice to have on longer flights when you want to freshen up and apply a bit of makeup before landing.

-I don't recommend wearing a lot of makeup on a flight, since it will clog your pores and probably not last nearly as long as you'd like it to but here are my must haves.
+I don't recommend wearing a lot since it will clog your pores and not last nearly as long as you'd like it to, but here are my must haves.

 - Mac Studio Finish Concealer